ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Create-Index.md

 ArcadeDB> CREATE EDGE TYPE Has
 ArcadeDB> CREATE PROPERTY Has.started DATETIME ArcadeDB> CREATE PROPERTY Has.ended DATETIME
-ArcadeDB> CREATE INDEX Has.started_ended ON Has (started, ended) NOTUNIQUE
+ArcadeDB> CREATE INDEX ON Has (started, ended) NOTUNIQUE
 ```

   >You can create indexes on edge typees only if they contain the begin and end date range of validity.
 This is use case is very common with historical graphs, such as the example above.